 Ans: Density of a substance is the mass of the substance contained in a unit volume of that substance.
 Density of an object is given as Mass/Volume The density of a substance is one of its characteristic properties and used to determine the purity of any substance.

-Floating and Sinking depends on density of water and the density of an object
+Q. How does floating and Sinking depends on density of water and the density of an object?

 Relative density = Density of substance/density of water

 Relative density of a substance help us determine the purity of a substance by measuring its relative density Examples: We use lactometer to differentiate between pure and impure(measure the impurity) milk.
 We can measure the impurity of water using hydrometer.

 Q. What is meant by the statement relative density of gold is 19.3?